google/comprehensive-rust/src/chromium/cargo.md

 Assuming folks taking the course are physically together, ask them to discuss in small groups of 3-4 people.
-Then, ask each table whether they've come to a consensus on the level of risk
+Then, ask each table whether they've come to a consensus on the level of risk.

 Later in the course, we'll be running an actual `cargo`-based tool, `gnrt`.
 </details>